A double-dimensional approach to formal category theory: Lifting algebraic yoneda embeddings

 Writing $\cart'$ for the factorisation as shown above, remember that it is again cartesian by the pasting lemma, and that it is preserved by $T$ by assumption.
 Because $\eta$ defines a pointwise left Kan extension, it follows that the composite $\eta \of T\cart'$ in the right-hand side below defines $v \of T\cur J$ as a left Kan extension; consequently the left-hand side, where $\bar J$ denotes the structure cell of $J$, factors uniquely as a vertical cell $\bar{\cur J}$ as shown.

-We claim that $\bar{\cur J}$ makes $\cur J$ into a lax $T$-morphism and that, with this structure, the cartesian cell defining $\cur J$ lifts to form a cartesian $T$-cell in $\wAlg\clx\lax T$.
-In view of the proof of \propref{creating restrictions}, the latter follows immediately from the fact that the first column of the right-hand side above coincides with $\gamma \hc (v \of T\cart)$, which in turn follows from the definition of $\gamma$, substituting \eqref{cart'}, and the horizontal companion identity for $\yon_*$.
-This leaves proving that $(\cur J, \bar{\cur J})$ forms a lax $T$-morphism; that is it satisfies the associativity and unit axioms.
+Notice that if $\bar J$ satisfies the left Beck"/Chevalley condition, so that it is pointwise left exact by \propref{Beck-Chevalley}, then $\bar{\cur J}$ is invertible.